Tyynismaa lab projects

-To identify the genetic causes of these heterogeneous neurological diseases, we utilize genome-wide next-generation sequencing approaches.
-We investigate the molecular mechanisms of particular disease mutations by generating patient-specific motor neurons from reprogrammed skin fibroblasts.
+To identify genetic causes of neurological diseases, we utilize genome-wide next-generation sequencing approaches.
+We investigate the molecular mechanisms of disease mutations by generating patient-specific motor neurons from reprogrammed skin fibroblasts.

 Mitochondria in cellular proteostasis, and its tissue-specific consequences

 We investigate the consequences of disturbed mitochondrial proteostasis on cell and tissue function, as well as the role of mitochondria in maintaining cellular proteostasis.
 In relation to human disease, we are particularly interest in mitochondrial aminoacyl-tRNA synthetases that are associated with multiple tissue-specific mitochondrial diseases.

 - Small mitochondrial protein NERCLIN regulates cardiolipin homeostasis and mitochondrial ultrastructure (preprint)

 - Redox regulation of GRPEL2, the co-chaperone of mitochondrial HSP70